iobear/sslcheck/README.md

 have different ssl keys.
 So if you've got two, four or more servers that sit behind a load balancer, it makes it hard to inspect the keys on each server individually as the load balancer is where the DNS name for that SSL key resides.

-Sslcheck takes two parameters -i <ip address> -p <port> -d <dns name>.
-The -i is optional, and if it's passed sslcheck will not perform any dns lookups, while the -d is manditory.
-The -p is for servers that might be running on a port other than 443.
+Sslcheck takes two parameters -ip <ip address> -port <port> -domain <dns name>.
+The -ip is optional, and if it's passed sslcheck will not perform any dns lookups, while the -domain is manditory.
+The -port is for servers that might be running on a port other than 443.

 Sslcheck is written in Go and should compile without the need of additional packages.
 <h1>Example:</h1>
 <h2>IPv4</h2>
 <pre>
-  ] $ ./sslcheck -d www.google.com
+  ] $ ./sslcheck -domain www.google.com
   Client connected to: 74.125.137.99:443
   Cert Checks OK
   Server key information: